 - Water heating accounts for about 21% of household energy use.
 Make sure your hot water system suits your household’s size and consumption.

-- If you use an air conditioner set it to 24-26°C in summer.
+- If you use an air conditioner, set the temperature to 24-26 degrees in summer and 18-21 degrees in winter.
 Every degree outside this range can add up to 10% to your heating and cooling costs.

 - Switch to low-energy LED lighting.
 The bulbs last longer and you’ll replace them less often.